MarcelBurgunder/job_app_squared/README.md

 # Greenhouse Application Submission App

 This is a simple application built with Next.js and TypeScript to submit job applications via Greenhouse's API.
 The app allows users to submit their resumes and application data for a job listed in Greenhouse.
+In the future we will want to create a seperate application for recruiters to view applications and make decisions on them - Greenhouse provides API to do this.

 ## Getting Started